-3.7.3 PIT Declaration and Payment
+5.7.3 PIT Declaration and Payment

 An employer must declare and pay PIT either monthly (by the 20th day of the following month) or quarterly (by the 30th day following the reporting quarter).
 The amounts paid are reconciled at the end of the year to determine the total tax liability.
 Foreign experts who are tax residents and about to terminate their assignment in Vietnam are also required to finalise their PIT before exiting Vietnam.
+Alternatively, they can authorise an organisation or individual, e.g., the employer, to finalise the tax provided, however, that such authorised organisation or individual shall then be responsible for paying the additional payable tax, if any.

-3.7.4 Capital Gains Declaration and Payment
+5.7.4 Capital Gains Declaration and Payment